-Angel Business Communications Ltd 6 Bow Court, Fletchworth Gate Burnsall Road, Coventry CV5 6SP, UK, T: +44 (0)2476 718 970
+Angel Business Communications Ltd 6 Bow Court, Fletchworth Gate, Burnsall Road, Coventry CV5 6SP, UK.
+T: +44 (0)2476 718 970 E: info@angelbc.com

-E: info@angelbc.com

 Compound Semiconductor is published nine times a year on a controlled circulation basis.
 Non-qualifying individuals can subscribe at: £105.00 per annum (UK), €158 per annum (Europe), \$198 per annum (air mail) (USA).
 Cover price £4.50.
 All information herein is believed to be correct at time of going to press.
 The publisher does not accept responsibility for any errors and omissions.
 The views expressed in this publication are not necessarily those of the publisher.
-Every effort has been made to a polatin copyright permission for the material contained in this publication.
-Angel Business Communications Ltd © Copyright 2024.
-All rights reserved.
-Contents may not be reproduced in whole or part without the written consent of the publishers.
+Every effort has been made to obtain copyright permission for the material contained in this publication.
+Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subscribe at the publishers.
 The paper used within this magazine is produced by chain of custody certified manufacturers, guaranteeing sustainable sourcing.
-US mailing information: Compound Semiconductor, ISSN 1096-598X, is published 9 times a year, Jan/Feb, March, April/May, June, July, August/September, October, November, December by Angel Business Communications Ltd, Unit 6, Bow Court, Fletchworth Gate, Burnsall Rd, Coventry CV5 659.
-UK.Airfreight and mailing in the USA by agent named World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
+US mailing information: Compound Semiconductor, ISSN 1096-598X, is published 9 times a year, Jan/Feb, March, April/May, June, July, August/September, October, November, December by Angel Business Communications Ltd, Unit 6, Bow Court, Fletchworth Gate, Burnsall Rd, Coventry CV5 65P.
+UK.Airfreight and malling in the USA by agent named World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
 Periodicals Postage Paid at Brooklyn, NY 11256.
-POSTMASTER: Send address changes to Compound Semiconductor, Air Business Ltd, c/o World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
+POSTMASTER: Send address changes to Compound Semiconductor, Air Business Ltd, clo World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
 We strive for accuracy in all we publish; readers and contributors are encouraged to contact us if they recognise an error or omission.
-Once magazine edition is published [online, in print or both), wed not update previously published articles to align old company names, branding, marketing efforts, taglines, mission statements or other promotional verbiage, images, or logos to newly created or updated names, images, typographic renderings, logos (or similar) when such references/images were accurately stated, rendered or displayed at the time of roriginal publication.
-When
+Once a magazine edition is published foline in print or both), we do not update previously published atricles to align old company names, branding, marketing efforts, taglines, mission statements or other promotional verbiage, images, or logos to newly created or updated memory.prospects might necognise the company, we invite organizations to provide Angel Business Communications with a news release detailing their new business objectives and/or other changes that could impact how custom